-Founded in 1925 as a private, coeducational institution, the University of Baltimore affiliated with the University System of Maryland on UB's 50th anniversary.
-UB has a clear mission: to provide outstanding educational programs for professionally oriented students.
-The University's schools- the College of Public Affairs, the Merrick School of Business, the School of Law, and the Yale Gordon College of Arts and Sciences-attract students with strong career ambitions and provide them with the latest skills and techniques in their chosen fields.
-UB students graduate with a broad foundation of knowledge and are prepared to meet the rapidly changing conditions of today's work environment.
+Founded in 1925 as a private, coeducational institution, The University of Baltimore affiliated with the University System of Maryland on UBalt's 50th anniversary.
+UBalt has a clear mission: to provide outstanding educational programs for professionally oriented students.
+The University's schools-the College of Public Affairs, the Merrick School of Business, the School of Law, and the Yale Gordon College of Arts and Sciences-attract students with strong career ambitions and provide them with the latest skills and techniques in their chosen fields.
+UBalt students graduate with a broad foundation of knowledge and are prepared to meet the rapidly changing conditions of today's work environment.

 Nearly 50,000 alumni serve as testimony to the University's success in its educational endeavors.
-UB graduates are highly visible throughout the legal, industrial, corporate and civic communities, and their achievements have helped build the University's outstanding reputation among employers.
+UBalt graduates are highly visible throughout the legal, industrial, corporate and civic communities, and their achievements have helped to build the University's outstanding reputation among employers.

 The University of Baltimore is a leader among Maryland's many colleges and universities in the quality of its faculty and library resources.
-With a student-faculty ratio of 15-to-1 and a personalized system of student advising, UB programs emphasize one-on-one interaction and individual attention for both graduate and undergraduate students.
-Approximately 90 percent of the full-time core faculty hold terminal degrees (e.g., Ph.D., J.D., D.B.A., D.P.A., Psy.D., Ed.D., Sc.D.), and most full-time and adjunct faculty members are actively engaged in research, civic and professional activities related to their fields.
+With a student-faculty ratio of 11-to-1 and a personalized system of student advising, UBalt programs emphasize one-on-one interaction and individual attention for both graduate and undergraduate students.
+Approximately 90 percent of the full-time core faculty hold terminal degrees (e.g., Ph.D., J.D., D.B.A., D.P.A., Sc.D., Ed.D.), and most full-time and adjunct faculty members are actively engaged in research and civic and professional activities related to their fields.
 A number of faculty members supplement their teaching with research, consulting and service activities in the public and private sectors, helping to further enhance the University's reputation.

-UB's Robert L. Bogomolny Library-just reopened after completion of a \$23.4 million renovation-compares favorably with those of its peer institutions in Maryland in both the breadth and quantity of its holdings.
-The facility also offers several special collections and provides the convenience of off-campus access to electronic resources and interlibrary loan services with many other institutions.
+UBalt's Robert L. Bogomolny Library compares favorably with those of its peer institutions in Maryland in both the breadth and quantity of its holdings.
+The facility also offers several special collections and provides the convenience of off-campus access to electronic resources and to interlibrary loan services with many other institutions.